The asymmetric structure of the inner disc around HD 142527 A with VLTI/MATISSE: Model fitting

 \section{Model fitting}

-To fit the model to our data, we chose Bayesian inference, more specifically, nested sampling.
-This algorithm efficiently samples the global parameter space (even if it is not well defined, which is typically a problem for \ac{mcmc} methods) while avoiding getting stuck in local extrema.
-It samples by estimating the evidence
+We chose Bayesian inference, more specifically nested sampling, to fit our model to the data.
+Nested sampling efficiently explores the probability distribution of the parameter space (even if not well-defined; typically problematic with \ac{mcmc} methods).
+It estimates the evidence